-It doesn’t matter.
+The fabulous infringement on reality, of course, doesn’t matter: intertwined as it is in the stylistic choice.
 This is the beauty and the power of Márquez’s immersive abilities.
 As we get to the final stages of the collection, Márquez plays more with the fantastical.
 Toying with the knowledge that Madrid has no river, landlocked, Márquez tells the tale (with a slight detour into authorial explanation), in Light is Like Water, of two boys, bought an aluminium boat by their parents as a reward for school work, who break a bulb and flood the apartment with light.
 They invite their classmates when their parents are out and a party ensues, though thirty seven classmates end up drowning in the light there. ‘[Light] spilled over balconies, poured in torrents down the façade, and rushed along the great avenue in a golden flood that lit the city all the way to the Guadarrama.’

 Though such beautiful arrangements above are evident in this collection, I can’t help wondering if Márquez’s writing is better suited, on balance, to the longer form.
 Certainly on the odd occasion in this collection, such as in The Ghosts of August, Márquez ends abruptly and seemingly on the cusp of an idea.
 That we might wake in a room different to the one we went to sleep in is, for this collection at least, not so satisfactory a tale.
 Márquez seems to enjoy the ‘folding in’ of characters in his stories: that is to say, he delivers a promising opening; he offers us place and character and a rough idea of where those characters are heading in the piece; then he folds in some extra details to give further colour to the whole, before often folding in further still by delivering some back story details to the personal histories of those characters.
 Sometimes this works and sometimes it’s a distraction.
 Sometimes the reader is left a little frustrated but then, wait, Márquez knows what he’s doing and this back tale here is needed later, we find.
 This folding, as I call it, needs space, and that space in the short story is precious.